 The rest of the article is organized as follows.
-Section \ref{sec:pearson} discusses the difficulties of using $\chi^{2}$ goodness-of-fit test statistics to model checks for conditional distributions.
-Section \ref{sec:trinity} introduces the proposed grouping and the corresponding trinity of tests under simple hypotheses.
-Section \ref{sec:composite} presents the grouped data MLE and justifies the tests for composite hypotheses.
-In this section, we also present the asymptotic distribution of the $X^{2}$ statistic using the fully efficient raw data MLE, and the corresponding Wald statistic.
-Section \ref{sec:sample} justifies the validity of the tests when the explanatory variables' grouping is data dependent and discusses algorithmic grouping rules.
+Section \ref{sec:trinity} introduces the proposed cross-classification of the data and the corresponding trinity of tests under simple hypotheses.
+Section \ref{sec:composite} presents the grouped data MLE, justifies the tests for composite hypotheses, and provides the asymptotic distribution of the $X^{2}$ statistic using the efficient raw data MLE, and the corresponding Wald statistic.
+Section \ref{sec:sample} justifies the validity of the tests when the explanatory variables' grouping is data-dependent and discusses algorithmic grouping rules.
 Section \ref{sec:power} provides the power of the tests under contiguous alternatives.
-Finite sample properties of the tests are studied by means of Monte Carlo experiments in Section~\ref{sec:mc}.
-In this section we compare the performance of the proposed tests with \citet{andrews1997} omnibus Kolmogorov-Smirnov type bootstrap test.
-Proofs are gathered at the end of the article.
+Finite sample properties of the tests are studied using Monte Carlo experiments in Section~\ref{sec:mc}.
+The last section is devoted to concluding remarks.